Ever eaten Basque food?

 Here in this guide to vegan Basque Country, we will include both cities, as San Sebastian had very little to offer in restaurants with vegan food, while Bilbao was impressively nascent in its vegan rise.

 It seems that veganism goes hand in hand with the rebellious nature of the Basque people.
-There are an impressive amount of resources online that compile lists of every vegan food available, regardless of quality.
+There is an impressive amount of resources online that compile lists of every vegan food available, regardless of quality.
 Here we’ll try to pare down the selection and offer some guidance – what’s a must try, what’s a must miss, and how to optimize your visit.
 Since the Spanish Basque Country lies all along the northern coast, its no surprise that seafood features heavily in Basque cuisine.
 Never fear!
 We’re here to help you find the best vegan food in Basque Country without a drop of fishiness.

 For completeness sake, we will mention places we didn’t get a chance to try, although we’d be surprised anyone is spending as long as we did in Basque Country, as most people are bent on flying through cities every couple days and that’s just not how we travel.